rid-principles/bDudekCybersecurity.github.io/README.md

 Worked on the portfolio and included a new sub-page separate from the portfolio because I just want to add the project as art of my portfolio instead of my portfolio as part of my project.(45 min)

 Thursday, Dec.
-4th
+5th

-Worked on the portfolio and included a new sub-page separate from the portfolio because I just want to add the project as art of my portfolio instead of my portfolio as part of my project.(45 min)
+Kept working on the portfolio and worked on the writeup for the features of the project and the steps I have taken to this point in my project.(45 min)

 Friday, Dec.
-4th
+6th

-Worked on the portfolio and included a new sub-page separate from the portfolio because I just want to add the project as art of my portfolio instead of my portfolio as part of my project.(45 min)
+Worked on importing all the pictures of the features and the path I took with my project from my other repository and started planning out how I want to present my video.(45 min)